St. Louis' Gateway Arch Gets a Revamp, and a New Identity

 Sunken beneath the arch is a museum, newly expanded by the design firms Cooper Robertson, James Carpenter Design Associates, and Trivers Associates.
 Fronted by a circular water feature and seating, the museum will tell the story of America’s westward migration from a variety of perspectives.
 Visitors will enter via a grand mezzanine that leads to several galleries, including one on the building of the arch.

 The revamped grounds are mostly open now, but will formally reopen with the museum in July.
 They are the result of years of work and $380 million, including $221 million in private funding.
-That makes the refreshed Jefferson National Expansion Memorial, as it is officially called, the largest public-private partnership investment in a U.S. National Park ever.
+That makes the refreshed Gateway Arch National Park, as it’s now known, the largest public-private partnership investment in a U.S. National Park ever.

 The arch’s history began in 1948, when 38-year-old Saarinen, fresh off the success of his Womb Chair and Minneapolis’ Christ Church Lutheran, was selected to design it.
 The Gateway Arch was one of his first major commissions, although he died in 1961, four years before its completion.

-Note: CORRECTIONS: An earlier version of this article mistakenly described the Great Rivers Greenway as a nonprofit; it is a public agency.